rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 The Web Content Accessibility Guidelines is an international standard (currently on version 2.2) on ensuring that Web content is accessible to people with disabilities.

+### Webpack

+A third-party tool for bundling JavaScript modules into a single script that can be downloaded by the user's browser.
+As part of this bundling process, other operations can be included with the use of plugins such as stripping out type annotations, converting JSX syntax, and minification.